apache/nuttx/README.txt

 --------------------

   The beginnings of a Windows native build are in place but still not often used as of this writing.
+The build was functional but because of lack of use may find some issues to be resolved with this build configuration.

   The windows native build logic initiated if CONFIG_WINDOWS_NATIVE=y is defined in the NuttX configuration file:

   This build:

     - Uses all Windows style paths